c3g/GenPipes_Docs/docs/source/get-started/trbs_runtime/gp_user_trbs.rst

 .. dropdown:: :material-outlined:`help;2em` Error: RAP_ID not set

-    If you try to run GenPipes deployed by C3G on Compute Canada servers, the initial run shows error related to RAP_ID not set.
+    If you try to run GenPipes deployed by C3G on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers, the initial run shows error related to RAP_ID not set.
 Sometimes, this same issue manifests in the form of timing error as shown in figure below:

     .. figure:: /img/error/rap_id_error.png
         :align: center